 Groin pain occurs where the lower abdominal wall and the pelvis meet the leg.
 Although muscle strain is the most common acute cause of groin pain in men, many other conditions can cause pain in this area.
 Generally, successful treatment will depend on getting the correct diagnosis.
-So, what are the possible causes of male groin pain, and how can you get the right diagnosis first?
+So, what are the possible causes of male groin pain, and how can you get the proper diagnosis first?

 Causes of groin pain in men